Notion supports the use of regular expressions in three functions:

 (?(expression) yes | no)

-- Flags/modifiers are not supported in Notion at all (which often makes case-insensitive matching very tedious).
+- Flags/modifiers are not supported in Notion at all (so use lower or upper when needed).

 Unicode Numbers in Regular Expressions